Truthmedia123/newapp/ADMIN_WORKFLOW.md

 - All vendor creation APIs are admin-only

 ### CMS Configuration
-- `create: false` for vendors collection
+- Admin-only access to content management
-- Editorial workflow enabled
+- Database storage for all content
-- Git Gateway for version control
+- Role-based access control

 ### Admin Authentication
 - Token-based access to admin dashboard
-- Netlify Identity for CMS access
+- Directus admin authentication
-- All changes tracked in Git
+- All changes tracked in database

 ### API Protection
 - Rate limiting on all endpoints (100 requests per IP per hour)